carloshdezbueno/Dynamic-Delay-OBS-Studio/README.md

 3. Open OBS Studio and create two profiles.
 Make reference to which one is for recording and which one is for streaming.
 4. Create two shortcut of OBS Studio in your desktop.
 5. Enter properties of each shortcut and configure like this:<br>
     5.1.
-Add in the source field of one shortcut `"C:\Program Files\obs-studio\bin\64bit\obs64.exe" --multi --profile "recordingOBS"`. <br>
+Add in the source field of one shortcut `--multi --profile "recordingOBS"`. <br>
     5.2.
-Add in the source field of the other shortcut`"C:\Program Files\obs-studio\bin\64bit\obs64.exe" --multi --profile "streamingOBS"`.
+Add in the source field of the other shortcut`"--multi --profile "streamingOBS"`.
         (Change the name next to --profile with the name of each profiles created in step 3)
 6. Open both shortcut.
 You will have two instances of OBS Studio running with different profiles.
 Maybe you will have an error caused by OBS Websockets, it doesnt matter.
 7. Go to `Tolls->WebSocket Server settings` in both obs and change the server port of each to the desired ones.
 Notice that you can't have the same port in both OBS Studio.